Transfer Your Business Ownership to Heirs or Family Members

 Professional Estate Planners for Businesses in Northern Virginia

-The estate planning attorneys of Hale Ball Carlson Baumgartner Murphy, PLC develop innovative plans that allow companies to remain intact after the deaths of partners and owners.
+The estate planning attorneys of HALE BALL MURPHY, PLC Carlson Baumgartner Murphy, PLC develop innovative plans that allow companies to remain intact after the deaths of partners and owners.
 We advise individual proprietors as well as the owners of partnerships, limited liability companies, and closely held corporations.
-To schedule an appointment to discuss the needs of your business and your personal estate, contact our Fairfax office at 1-703-591-4900.
+To schedule an appointment to discuss the needs of your business and your personal estate, contact our Fairfax office online or at 1-703-591-4900.

 Use the contact form on this page to schedule a consultation, or call 703-591-4900.